Last Round Arthurs: Characters

 A French girl who's a representative of the Religious Order of Saint Joan and its prized pupil who is called La Pucelle, the Saint of Salvation.
 She met Rintarou while he was wandering around in Orléans and was briefly taught sword fighting by him.
 She and Luna compete for Rintarou's affections and his place as their own vassal.
+In the end, she took the 5th seat of the new version of Knights of the Round Table.